Kerollmops/sdset/README.md

 Set theory applied on sorted and deduplicated slices.
 Much performances!
 Such Wow!

-`sdset` is for `sorted-deduplicated-slices-set-operation` which is a little bit too long.
+`sdset` stands for `sorted-deduplicated-slices-set-operations` which is a little bit too long.

 [Documentation](https://docs.rs/sdset) can be found on docs.rs.